-- you meet the basic requirements for citizenship.
+- you meet the basic conditions for citizenship.

-You may also have to take the test if you are applying to retain your citizenship.
+You may also have to take the test if you are applying to keep your citizenship.

 About the test

-The test evaluates your knowledge of Canada.
-It is usually written, but you may also be asked to come to an interview with a citizenship judge.
+The test shows what you know about Canada.
+It is usually written, but we may also ask you to come to an interview with a citizenship judge.

-During the written exam and the interview, you will be asked questions about:
+During the written exam and the interview, we will ask you questions about:

-- the rights and responsibilities of a citizen
+- the rights, freedoms and responsibilities of Canadian citizens,

-- Canadian social and cultural history and symbols
+- Canadian social and cultural history and symbols, and

 Get ready for the test